An Evening with Silk Sonic at Park MGM

-An Evening with Silk Sonic at Park MGM was a concert residency by American R&B superduo Silk Sonic, composed of musicians Bruno Mars and Anderson .Paak.
-It was held at Dolby Live (previously Park Theater) at Park MGM in Las Vegas, Nevada.
-For performances, Sonic was accompanied by Mars's band the Hooligans, except for Maurice "Mobetta" Brown who played the trumpet and Mateus Asato, lead guitarist, who replaced Phredley Brown.
-The setlists feature songs mostly from An Evening with Silk Sonic (2021), as well as some songs from each artist's discographies, along with various covers.
+An Evening with Silk Sonic at Park MGM was a concert residency by Silk Sonic, an American R&B superduo composed of musicians Bruno Mars and Anderson .Paak, to support their debut studio album An Evening with Silk Sonic (2021).
+It was held at Dolby Live, a venue at the Park MGM casino hotel on the Las Vegas Strip in Paradise, Nevada.
+The setlist featured all songs from Silk Sonic's album; other inclusions were solo material from each member's discographies and various covers.

-The show typically ended with Sonic performing an encore of "Leave the Door Open" (2021).
-It received a positive reception from music critics, who praised the duo's energy and their showmanship.
+Shows typically ended with Silk Sonic performing an encore of "Leave the Door Open" (2021).
+The residency received a positive reception from music critics, who praised Silk Sonic's energy and showmanship.
 The concert residency was promoted by Live Nation and MGM Resorts, ran from February to August 2022, and grossed $50.4 million.
 At the 2023 iHeartRadio Music Awards, the concert residency was nominated for Favorite Residency but lost to Harry Styles's Love On Tour (2021–23).